-H=-Mpdsy2ds Eq.
-13

-V=-Mpxdsx2ds Eq.
+H=-Mpydsy2ds Eq.
 14

+V=Mpxdsx2ds Eq.
+15

 where ds is the incremental distance along the arch and x and y are centered at the elastic centroid.

-The integrals given in Equations 11 through 14 can be solved directly using commercially available software, but solving manually becomes cumbersome due to the relationship between the arch length, s, and the x,y coordinate system.
+The integrals given in Equations 12 through 15 can be solved directly using commercially available software, but solving manually becomes cumbersome due to the relationship between the arch length, s, and the x,y coordinate system.
 It is typically easier to input the arch geometry into a spreadsheet, breaking the arch into a sufficient number of segments to give accurate results.
 For each segment, dx is typically constant, dy and ds are a function of the arch geometry, and Mp is a summation of all moments up to the centroid of the section in question (P only applies to sections extending into the right half of the arch):